Hasandev08/Tinder-Clone-Native-App/README.md

 # Tinder-Clone-Native-App
-It is a clone of tinder app made using react native
+Clone of tinder app made using react native